ArtStroy logo

 What to do this week

-Pick one recurring artifact: Friday regression summary, sprint retro, pentest readout, release checklist for stakeholders.
-Add the output-format block to AGENTS.md or CLAUDE.md.
+Pick one recurring artifact: Friday regression summary, sprint retro, pentest readout, release note for non-engineers.
+Add the output-format block above to your agent config.
 Re-run the same prompt.
-Open the .html in a browser and compare to last week’s .md.
+Open the .html in a browser next to last week’s .md.

-Then update one skill that produces that artifact so HTML is the default output path.
+Update one skill that produces that artifact so HTML is the default path.
 Ten minutes per skill.
-After a week, check which files you actually opened — the HTML ones usually win.
+After a week, check which files you actually opened—the HTML ones usually win.